Used by thousands of professionals since 1999 | Click here to win VIP Motor Racing tickets Register or sign in

 All contracts have a start date and an end date.
-As contracts near their end it is sometimes common for clients to approach a contractor with the proposition of extending, especially as there is often a shortage of specialist skills in the UK.
+As contracts near their end it is sometimes common for clients to approach a contractor with the proposition of extending, especially as there is often a shortage of specialist skills in the UK and plenty of Contract jobs to fill.

 If a contractor decides to extend their contract then an opportunity will arise to renegotiate both terms and potentially higher rates.